Sell the Company

 1.2.
 Petition shall be accompanied together with the Statement of Affairs of the Company

 All the documents accompanied by petition should be audited by a practicing CA and the opinion given by the Auditor on the Financial Statement must be unqualified.
+The statement of affairs should be in Form WIN 4 in duplicate, which should be verified by an affidavit in Form WIN 5.

 1.3.
 Advertisement for at least 14 days